U.S. FAA proposes requiring key Boeing 737 MAX design changes

 The crisis over the grounding of the once top-selling 737 MAX has cost the U.S. planemaker more than $19 billion, slashed production and hobbled its supply chain, with criminal and congressional investigations still ongoing.

-The FAA's extensive review has taken more than 18 months and included the full-time work of more than 40 engineers, inspectors, pilots, and technical support staff.
+The FAA's extensive review has taken more than 18 months and included more than 40 full-time engineers, inspectors, pilots, and technical support staff.
 To date, the FAA has conducted more than 60,000 hours of review, certification testing, and document evaluation.

+The agency is also proposing that 737 MAX operators conduct an Angle of Attack (AOA) sensor system test and perform an operational readiness flight before returning airplanes to service.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.